GoogleChrome/developer.chrome.com/site/en/docs/apps/app_frameworks/index.md

 An adapter, or a proxy, receives the requests from a store and translates them into appropriate actions to take against your persistent data layer (such as JSON API).
-This is interesting in the modern web app design because you often interact with more than one persistent data layer such as a remote server and browser’s local storage.
+This is interesting in the modern web app design because you often interact with more than one persistent data layer such as a remote server and browser's local storage.
 Chrome Apps provides both [Chrome Storage API][15] and [HTML 5 fileSystem API][16] for client side storage.

 Pros: